dobreandl/wrong-dependencies-example/coordCateg.md

 # Description

-Demo project for highlighting the mACS process using the SimpleCateg approach.
+Demo project for highlighting the mACS process using the CoordCateg approach.

 It showcases all the output phases of mACS in a project in which an unallowed dependency is present.